Around 24% of people abandon their carts when they're required to create an account. [Source: Baymard]

 Google Address Autocomplete provides real-time suggestions, reducing errors, ensuring accuracy, and speeding up checkout.

-Besides, incorrect addresses cause 41% of delays and 39% of delivery failures, which Google address autocomplete can easily solve.
+Additionally, incorrect addresses cause 41% of delays and 39% of delivery failures, which Google's address autocomplete can easily address.

 Offering a discount always encourages users to complete a purchase.
 Automatically applying coupons at checkout makes things even smoother.
-It's like a shortcut that makes the checkout page friendlier and boosts the chances of more people completing their purchases.
+It's like a shortcut that makes the checkout page friendlier and increases the likelihood that more people will complete their purchases.

-Make sure you offer enough payment gateway options so everyone has convenient payment options.
+Make sure you offer enough payment gateway options so everyone has convenient ways to pay.
 For instance, make sure to add express checkout, which makes it faster and easier for people to pay with a one-click checkout.
-Also, add local payments, buy now, pay later to hold on to the people with low budgets, and so on.
+Also, add local payments, buy now, pay later, to retain people with low budgets, and so on.

-To boost the sales of your WooCommerce store, follow these steps and set up automatic account creation on checkout.
+To boost sales for your WooCommerce store, follow these steps to set up automatic account creation at checkout.

-Automatically creating accounts during checkout ensures that users don’t abandon their carts and complete their purchases.
+Automatically creating accounts at checkout helps ensure users don’t abandon their carts and complete their purchases.

 In this competitive world, you can’t afford to make it harder for users to place an order.
-That’s why experts highly recommend setting up automatic account creation on the checkout page.
+That’s why experts strongly recommend enabling automatic account creation on the checkout page.

-To ensure users engage with your brand even after a guest checkout, replace the default new user email with a custom one.
+To ensure users continue engaging with your brand even after a guest checkout, replace the default new-user email with a custom one.

 In this blog, we have shared the account creation process, how to send a custom email, and some tips to boost your store's conversion rate.